 6.3.
-Organization of Energy manager and energy team in Institutional buildings
+Organization of Energy manager and energy team in Public buildings

 Efficient energy management requires an energy manager or an energy management team that would have adequate skills and capacities to analyse and improve building's energy situation.
+This is the case in all types of public buildings.
+However, public buildings are also unique since one of the main user groups are the visitors, who are hard to reach and motivate for energy efficient behaviour.

-This is the case in all types of buildings, including schools.
-Permanent staff as the biggest group should be involved in energy management and optimisation processes mainly because they have significant potential to influence building's energy consumption.
-This should be taken into consideration when planning energy management structures in the buildings.
+This should be taken into consideration when planning energy management structures in public buildings.
 Three basic options are possible, with the third one associated with the highest energy saving potential but also most difficult to implement: